-WHEREAS, on May 22, 2019, City Council approved a resolution in furtherance of the City of Dallas' efforts to support diverse racial, ethnic, cultural, and socio-economic backgrounds and to promote equity in the Dallas community by Resolution No. 19-0804; and
+WHEREAS, on May 22, 2019, City Council authorized a resolution in furtherance of the City of Dallas' efforts to support diverse racial, ethnic, cultural, and socio-economic backgrounds and to promote equity in the Dallas community, and Section 5 of that resolution declared the City's intent to promote equity in budgeting by Resolution No. 19-0804; and

-WHEREAS, on May 22, 2019, City Council adopted an amendment to the City of Dallas CHP to add a Land Transfer Program to incentivize the development of quality, sustainable housing that is affordable to the residents of the City and the development of other uses that complement the City's CHP, economic development policy, or redevelopment policy by Resolution No. 19-0824; and
+WHEREAS, on May 22, 2019, City Council authorized an amendment to the City of Dallas CHP to add a Land Transfer Program to incentivize the development of quality, sustainable housing that is affordable to the residents of the City and the development of other uses that complement the City's CHP, economic development policy, or redevelopment policy by Resolution No. 19-0824; and

-WHEREAS, on June 12, 2019, City Council adopted amendments to the City of Dallas CHP to amend and restate the low-income Housing Tax Credit policy by Resolution No. 19-0884; and
+WHEREAS, on June 12, 2019, City Council authorized amendments to the City of Dallas CHP to amend and restate the low-income Housing Tax Credit policy by Resolution No. 19-0884; and

-WHEREAS, on June 26, 2019, City Council adopted amendments to the City of Dallas CHP to amend the DHAP, the HIPP Homeowner Program, and the HIPP Landlord Program by Resolution No. 19-1041; and
+WHEREAS, on June 26, 2019, City Council authorized amendments to the City of Dallas CHP to amend the DHAP, the HIPP Homeowner Program, and the HIPP Landlord Program by Resolution No. 19-1041; and